Ananya-a/DBMS-lms/README.md

 Step 2: Create a New Database Navigate to the "Databases" tab.
 Enter a name for your new database in the "Create database" field, i.e, "lms."

-Step 3: Design Tables and Relationships Create Table: Click on "Create Table" to define the structure of your tables.
+Step 3: Design Tables and Relationships - Click on "Create Table" to define the structure of your tables.
 Specify the columns, data types, and constraints for each table.

 Step 4: Insert Data After creating tables.